AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/inactive/wf-home-issues-widget-not-display-completed.md

 ---
-title: "Home: My Issues widget does not display closed or completed issues"
+title: 'Home: My Issues widget does not display closed or completed issues'
-description: "The My Issues widget in home does not display closed or completed issues.
-This may occur even though the filter is set to display these issues."
+description: The My Issues widget in home does not display closed or completed issues.
+This may occur even though the filter is set to display these issues.
 hidefromtoc: yes
 feature: Get Started with Workfront
+exl-id: 569c45b3-77cf-4715-8426-899fdbeecb3f
 ---
 # Home: My Issues widget does not display closed or completed issues

 The My Issues widget in home does not display closed or completed issues.
 This may occur even though the filter is set to display these issues.